 Westlake assumes that direct representation on the Council is required for a Constituency to maximize its effectiveness.

+There is no empirical evidence that having direct representation on the Council necessarily increases a constituency’s mission clarity, membership, or contributions to GNSO work.

+Moving across the board to a constituency rather than stakeholder group model for the election of Councilors would undermine the rationale for doing policy work and agreeing positions at the stakeholder group level.
+So, for example, the NCSG would likely operate more like the CSG, with each constituency being responsible for fully participating in all processes and crafting its own positions on all issues rather than benefitting from the efforts of its stakeholder group partners.
+This would be illuminating, but whether it would really increase effectiveness is rather uncertain.

+Westlake’s recommendation would do much to strengthen the construction of tribal silos, perhaps now with moats surrounding them.
+In NCSG’s case, members who are in both constituencies or neither might feel compelled to “choose sides,” and the current low-level differences would probably become reified as the high-level tensions Westlake purports to detect and remediate.

-This is definitely not true with regard to the GNSO’s primary function of policy development because participation in working groups is open to all regardless of seats on the Council.
+Moreover, the assumed linkage between constituency representation and effectiveness definitely does not apply with regard to the GNSO’s primary function of policy development because participation in working groups is open to all regardless of seats on the Council.

 Representation on the Council could impact a Constituency’s influence when the Council takes a vote but votes only occur in situations like the following:

 Confirming that a Policy WG has appropriately followed the PDP and WG Guidelines and sending WG recommendations to the Board.